brucechen7274/suricata/README.md

 ## Why Suricata?

-**Suricata** was built to make developing AI agents in Go safe, reliable, and maintainable.
-Unlike traditional LLM integrations that rely on unstructured data, Suricata generates Go types for every message and tool, giving you compile-time guarantees and reducing runtime errors.

-Agents, actions, and prompts are defined declaratively in YAML, keeping your business logic separate from orchestration and making updates, testing, and versioning effortless.
-At runtime, agents can intelligently select from multiple tools, allowing LLMs to choose the right action while you retain full type safety and control.
+Typical LLM integrations rely on unstructured text, making them hard to maintain, easy to break, and impossible to type-check.
+Suricata fixes this by:

+Generating strongly typed Go code for every message and tool

+Giving you compile-time guarantees and fewer runtime surprises

+Keeping business logic separate from orchestration for cleaner code

+Instead of manually wiring prompts and parsing JSON, you declare everything in YAML, generate Go stubs, and let Suricata handle the orchestration.
+Agents can dynamically select tools at runtime while you keep full control and type safety.

-Adding new tools or actions is simple: define them in YAML and regenerate stubs, enabling complex workflows without touching the runtime.
+Adding a new tool?
+Just define it in YAML and regenerate.
+No need to touch the runtime.
 Suricata follows Go conventions and idioms, so your agents feel like native Go code.
-Every tool is a Go interface, making testing and debugging straightforward.

-In short, Suricata combines LLM intelligence, type safety, and Go-native ergonomics, giving developers the confidence to build robust, production-ready AI agents.
+In short: Suricata combines LLM intelligence, Go type safety, and a declarative workflow—giving you confidence to build production-ready AI agents.

-## 🌟 Features
+## Features

 - **Type-safe messages**: Define request and response messages and get generated Go types.

 - **Declarative agents**: Describe agent behavior, actions, and prompts in a YAML file.

 - **Tools integration**: Register multiple tools and let the LLM dynamically choose which one to call.

+- **Go template support**: Prompts can use native Go templating, making them dynamic and parameterized without breaking type safety.

 - **Code generation**: Generate idiomatic Go client stubs automatically.